-A Registered Shareholder may revoke a proxy by depositing an instrument in writing, executed by the Registered Shareholder or by the Registered Shareholder's attorney authorized in writing, or, if the Registered Shareholder is a corporation, by a duly authorized officer or attorney of the corporation:
+In addition to revocation in any other manner permitted by law, a Registered Shareholder may revoke a proxy by depositing an instrument in writing, executed by the Registered Shareholder or by the Registered Shareholder's attorney authorized in writing, or, if the Registered Shareholder is a corporation, by a duly authorized officer or attorney of the corporation:

-- 1. at the offices of the registrar and transfer agent of the Corporation, Odyssey Trust Company, Stock Exchange Tower, Suite 350, 300 5th Avenue SW, Calgary, AB T2P 3C4, at any time, not less than 48 hours, excluding Saturdays, Sundays and statutory holidays in the Province of Alberta, preceding the Meeting or an adjournment of the Meeting at which the proxy is to be used; or - 2. at the registered office of the Corporation, Suite 1600, 333 7th Avenue SW, Calgary, Alberta T2P 2Z1, at any time up to and including the last business day preceding the day of the Meeting at which the proxy is to be used; or

-3. with the Chairperson of the Meeting on the day of the Meeting or an adjournment of the Meeting.
+- 1. at the offices of the registrar and transfer agent of the Corporation, Odyssey Trust Company, Stock Exchange Tower, Suite 350, 300 5th Avenue SW, Calgary, Alberta, T2P 3C4, Canada, at any time, not less than 48 hours, excluding Saturdays, Sundays and statutory holidays in the Province of Alberta, preceding the Meeting or an adjournment of the Meeting at which the proxy is to be used; or - 2. at the registered office of the Corporation, Suite 1600, 333 7th Avenue SW, Calgary, Alberta, T2P 2Z1, Canada, at any time up to and including the last business day preceding the day of the Meeting at which the proxy is to be used; or - 3. with the Chairperson of the Meeting on the day of the Meeting or an adjournment of the Meeting.